rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 You can install a new package in RStudio and verify that the new package is being downloaded from the repository in RSPM.

-1. In RStudio Server Pro, use the console to install a new package:
+1. In RStudio Workbench, use the console to install a new package:

 ```r
 install.packages("abind")